 - 1. Same as Case 1, but TLR Level 3b ends at 00:40 and becomes TLR Level 3a. - 2.
-Firm Market Flows and all Interchange Transactions using Firm Point-to-Point Transmission Service will start as scheduled if in by the time the 3A is declared. - 3.
-Non-firm Market Flows and all Interchange Transactions using Non-firm Point-to-Point Transmission Service are reallocated at 01:00.
+All Interchange Transactions using Firm Point-to-Point Transmission Service will start as scheduled if in by the time the 3A is declared. - 3.
+All Interchange Transactions using Non-firm Point-to-Point Transmission Service are reallocated at 01:00.